Chapter 11 Tuesday, 1900 hours (7 PM)

 "Hurt a hostage?
 What the hell are you talking about?" asked Brian, chairing the meeting.

-"Why are we here, and why are we doing this?" asked Joshua.
+"Why are we here, and why are we doing this?" asked Joshua rhetorically.
 "Is it just to stage a protest, a gesture, get some publicity and then meekly surrender to let the police do what they will with us?"

-Brian in fact, thought that was precisely why they were there, but he held his tongue.
+Brian in fact, thought that was precisely why they were there.

 Joshua went on.
 "No. We are doing this to effectuate change.
 We want the zoo closed.
 We want all zoos closed.
 What does it matter if we hurt a hostage or two for this end?"